Q. What is the Business Leader Development Program (BLDP)?

 Q. When do the BLDP seminars meet?

-Most semesters the seminars meet each Friday morning from 9 a.m. to 11:40 a.m.
-Occasionally an on-site visit may be planned that requires significant travel time to or from the seminar location, requiring meeting times to extend before and beyond the usual times.
+The seminars meet on Friday mornings and occasionally an on-site visit may be planned that requires significant travel time to or from the seminar location, requiring meeting times to extend before and beyond the usual times.
 Seminar faculty do their best to alert students at the beginning of the semester of any seminar dates requiring extensions.

 Q. What if I really enjoyed one of the BLDP seminars; may I take another on a different subject?

-The answer is a qualified yes.
+Yes.
 Students who have not enrolled in any previous seminars are given admission priority.
 If there are any remaining spaces, however, past seminar participants are permitted to fill them (currently the maximum seminar enrollment is 20).
 Repeat seminar participants will be required to submit a brief essay explaining their desire to take the additional seminar; they are not required to submit a new application.
-Students would not be permitted to repeat a seminar on the same topic.
+Students would not be permitted to repeat a seminar on the same topic

 Q. How are the seminars graded, and how do the seminar credits count towards my degree?